 Newport Bermuda Race experience needed

 The Newport Bermuda Race is not for novices.
 The 635-mile ocean course across the Gulf Stream is often swept by gale-force winds, large breaking waves, and strong currents that can lead to damage, seasickness, hypothermia, and other issues.
+The course crosses the rough Gulf Stream and is mostly out of the range of rescue helicopters, and Bermuda is guarded by a dangerous reef.
+The race is nicknamed “the thrash to the Onion Patch” because most Bermuda Races include high winds and big waves (a combination sailors call “a hard thrash”).
 The Bermuda Race Organizing Committee very strongly encourages the designing, building, and preparation of seaworthy yachts sailed by self-sufficient crews proficient in navigation and seamanship.
-This race will test and reward them.
+The boats must meet stringent equipment requirements and undergo inspection, and the sailors must also pass a review and undergo training in safety.
+The bonds formed by these sailors are strong.
+Numerous sailors have sailed more than 10 races, often with family and friends.
+The race will test and reward them.

 Regatta’s onboard Conviction